 Step One

-When we take in a new horse, our first step is to isolate them for a minimum of 2 weeks if they have had their physical exams and blood in that time.
+When we take in a new horse, our first step is to quarantine them for a minimum of 2 weeks if they have had their physical exams and blood in that time.
 We don’t know what they may be carrying, this keeps our current horses in care, safe from becoming ill as well.

 Step Two